Wouldn’t it be great if you could just add new content to your WordPress website, and the following took place … all from your post address:

 Instead of this …

-(Using post name permalinks helps visitors and search engines understand what your page is about)
+(Using post name permalinks helps search engines and visitors understand what your content is about)

 Search Engine-Friendly Tags

-- %postname% – A sanitized version of the post title.
-For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all lower case letters and removed punctuation symbols) in the URL.
-Tip: You can edit this text in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A sanitized version of your post title.
+For example, if your post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all letters converted to lower case and no punctuation marks) in the URL.
+Tip: You can edit the words in your post titles in the post slug field on the Add/Edit Post/Page screens.

 - %category% – A correctly formatted version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.

-- %author% – A sanitized version of the author name.
+- %author% – A correctly formatted version of the author name.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.